Drake & Friends

 You can expect to improve your eye for composition and light.
 That’s the mission of Italy Workshops.

 You will be encouraged to make images that are personal to you.
 We will rarely stand together and photograph the same subject.
-You’ll work on your own personal style so that you go home with a collection worthy of a gallery show or book project.
+You’ll work on developing your own personal style so that you go home with a collection worthy of a gallery show or book project.

 Classroom time (1-2 hours/day) is designed to help you create better images each day, rather than repeating the same mistakes.